The scarecrow has a long and colorful resume that goes back 3,000 years and includes stints in both agricultural support and seasonal décor.

 Erosion and run-off that occurs in bird-grazed fields

-A 2013 study conducted across 5 states by the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service demonstrated an aggregate bird damage loss of $189 million to a variety of soft fruit crops.
+A recent study conducted across 5 states by the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service demonstrated an aggregate bird damage loss of $189 million to a variety of crops.
 The study concluded that “Enhancing the effectiveness of bird damage management would increase both the efficiency and profitability of fruit production.”

 These are just a few of the many successful uses of laser bird deterrence.
 Among the advantages of lasers is that they can be used to disperse birds for long distances and are effective against most species of birds, as noted in the USDA report.